mmig/libflac.js/README.md

 //function that will be called for decoded output data (WAV audio) function write_callback_fn(buffer){
-    // buffer is the decoded audio data (Uint8Array) decBuffer.push(buffer);
+    // buffer is an Array of the decoded audio data (Uint8Array):
+    // the length of array corresponds to the channels, i.e. there is an Uint8Array for each channel) decBuffer.push(buffer);
 }